-The UNSSC Knowledge Centre for Sustainable Development supports the policy and operational work of the UN through the development of learning tools, platforms for interaction and a mature set of learning offerings for UN Staff.
-It also serves as a catalyst and convener prompting dialogue and knowledge sharing on issues relevant to the vision and mission of the United Nations between UN staff and a diverse set of stakeholders from academia, the private sector and civil society.
+The Centre supports policy and operational work of the UN through the development of learning tools, platforms for interaction and a mature set of learning offerings for UN staff.
+It serves as a catalyst and convener prompting dialogue and knowledge sharing on issues relevant to the vision and mission of the United Nations – between UN staff and a diverse set of stakeholders from governments, academia, the private sector and civil society.

-We continue to strengthen and communicate the sustainable development narrative.
+We strengthen and communicate the sustainable development narrative.
 In particular, we build on our arsenal of knowledge resources and multi-stakeholder platforms to engage audiences across different regions, languages, and age groups in the global discourse around sustainable development.
-New resources for 2018 include free micro-learning modules, including online modules jointly launched with Data-Pop Alliance on the Big Data & Sustainable Development Open Learning Hub.
+We also offer free-of-charge online resources and micro-learning modules, such as those developed with the Data-Pop Alliance, which are featured on our Big Data & Sustainable Development Open Learning Hub.

-For the UN, as outlined in the UN Secretary-General’s recommendations for Repositioning the United Nations development system to deliver on the 2030 Agenda in December 2017, the 2030 Agenda implies the need for accelerating system-wide alignment to the 2030 Agenda.
-This means strengthening core competencies and the ‘right system-wide capacities’ to support the vision of a new generation of UN Country Teams (UNCTs) and empowered Resident Coordinators (RCs).
+Above all, we support the UN Development System reform process.
+As outlined in the UN Secretary-General’s recommendations for Repositioning the United Nations development system to deliver on the 2030 Agenda, the 2030 Agenda implies the need for accelerating system-wide alignment, calling for stronger skills on partnership-building and better coordination between the development, humanitarian, and peacebuilding pillars.
+This requires strengthening core competencies and the ‘right system-wide capacities’ that develop a new generation of UN Country Teams (UNCTs) and further empower Resident Coordinators (RCs).

 Sign up to our courses

-We look forward to your participation in our specialized training courses.
-To enroll in the courses related to sustainable development, please click here.
+We look forward to your participation in our specialised training courses.
+To enrol in the courses related to sustainable development, please click here.